RuiLiFeng/Paper-Reading/Readme.md

-This is the paper sharing project started by no one.
+This is the paper sharing project started by no one and Hsieh jung, Chu.